timescale/docs/use-timescale/services/service-explorer.md

 control over your data.

-The Explorer works like an operations center as you develop and run your applications on TimescaleDB.
-It gives you quick access to the key properties of your database, like table sizes, schema definitions, and foreign key references, as well TimescaleDB specific information, like information on your hypertables and continuous aggregates.
+The Explorer works like an operations center as you develop and run your applications on Timescale.
+It gives you quick access to the key properties of your database, like table sizes, schema definitions, and foreign key references, as well as Timescale specific information, like information on your hypertables and continuous aggregates.

 You can see the Explorer in your Timescale Cloud account by navigating to